-To start off, mark off a couple areas on each side of the field.
-These are the only areas that the receiver can catch the ball.
+To start off, mark off a couple of areas on each side of the field.
+These are the only areas where the receiver can catch the ball.
 Have the quarterback line up with a ball a few yards behind the line of scrimmage.
 Start the drill with one receiver and one defender.
-Quarterback says hike and it’s up to the receiver to catch the ball in one of the areas.
+The quarterback says hike and it’s up to the receiver to catch the ball in one of the areas.

 At the beginner levels, eventually, most of the receivers will be in a position where they tried to run directly to an area, but were covered, and then went to the other area, still covered.
 Then, they’ll end up in the middle.
 This is where you can teach sprinting straight across the field to an area or taking 2-3 steps toward one side and cutting back, sprinting to the opposite area.

-Once you’re kids are comfortable with the drill, you can expand it to include two receivers and two defenders.
-Have one of the receivers start at center and snap the ball to simulate real game situation.
+Once your kids are comfortable with the drill, you can expand it to include two receivers and two defenders.
+Have one of the receivers start at center and snap the ball to simulate a real game situation.

 Having a quarterback that can make throws to open areas and allow a receiver to make a play will expand the possibilities in your playbook and expand the number of plays you can confidently call during a game.